Akizuki Tanezane

 Akizuki Tanezane (秋月 種実) was a samurai warrior and daimyo in 16th century Japan.
-He was a member of the Akizuki clan from Chikuzen Province, son of Akizuki Fumitane; his father was defeated by the Ōtomo clan. in 1564.
+He was a member of the Akizuki clan from Chikuzen Province, and was the son of Akizuki Fumitane; his father was defeated by the Ōtomo clan in 1564.

 Biography

-Following his father death by Otomo, Akizuki Tanezane sought assistance from the Mōri clan.
-Following the defeat of the Mōri in northern Kyushu at the hands of the Ōtomo, the Akizuki turned to the Shimazu clan for assistance.
-In 1567, Tanezane, has manage to recapture the castle of Mount Kosho from the Ōtomo clan and made his intention clear to fight against them.
+Following his father's death by the Ōtomo, Akizuki Tanezane sought assistance from the Mōri clan.
+After the defeat of the Mōri in northern Kyushu at the hands of the Ōtomo, the Akizuki turned to the Shimazu clan for assistance.
+In 1567, Tanezane managed to recapture the castle of Mount Kosho from the Ōtomo clan and made his intention clear to fight against them.
 In response, Sorin sent Tachibana Dōsetsu, Usuki Akisumi, and Yoshihiro Akimasa with 20,000 soldiers on August 14 to punish Tanezane.
-The Ōtomo army first engaged the Akizuki clan forces at the Battle of Amamizu and Haseyama (also known as the Battle of Uryuno) on August 14, and on the 15th, and captured Ojo, a branch castle of Yasumimatsu Castle, causing the commander of the castle, Moromasa Sakata, to commit suicide.
+The Ōtomo army first engaged the Akizuki clan forces at the Battle of Amamizu and Haseyama (also known as the Battle of Uryuno) on August 14, and on the 15th the Ōtomo had captured Ojo, a branch castle of Yasumimatsu Castle.
+This caused the commander of the castle, Moromasa Sakata, to commit suicide.

-Dōsetsu then stationed his army around Yasumomatsu castle, in preparation to capture Mount Kosho Castle.
+Dōsetsu then stationed his army around Yasumimatsu castle, in preparation to capture Mount Kosho Castle.
 However, the castle was defended firmly and the siege dragged on.
-Subsequently, rumors circulated that a huge Mōri clan army in Chugoku region planned to invade Ojo, which prompted the Ōtomo forces to withdraw from the siege of Mount Kosho.
-Later, the Ōtomo army abandoned Yasumimatsu castle and began retreating in the morning of September 3.
-In response, Tanezane decided to sally out to give chase against the withdrawing Ōtomo army by dividing his 12,000 troops into four groups under the command of Kankage Intosho, Sanehisa Uchida Zenbei, over 3,000 cavalry, and Ayabe Suruga no Kami, over 5,000 cavalry.
-Dōsetsu already anticipated this movement by leading a rearguard with 3,000 soldiers with the assistance of his lieutenants, Bekki Shigetsura, Ono Shizuyuki, and Korenobu Yufu, with each of them leading 500 to 600 cavalry.
+Subsequently, rumors circulated that a huge Mōri clan army in the Chugoku region planned to invade Ojo, which prompted the Ōtomo forces to withdraw from the siege of Mount Kosho.
+Later, the Ōtomo army abandoned Yasumimatsu castle and began retreating on the morning of September 3rd.
+In response, Tanezane decided to give chase against the withdrawing Ōtomo army by dividing his 12,000 troops into four groups under the command of Kankage Intosho, Sanehisa Uchida Zenbei, and Ayabe Suruga no Kami.
+Dōsetsu already anticipated this movement by leading a rearguard with 3,000 soldiers with the assistance of his lieutenants, Bekki Shigetsura, Ono Shizuyuki, and Korenobu Yufu, with each of them leading 500-600 cavalry.

-During this attack, at first the assault forces of Tanezane manage to inflict losses as they killed one of Dōsetsu's most trusted generals, Koretada Totoki.
+During this attack, the assault forces of Tanezane managed to inflict losses as they killed one of Dōsetsu's most trusted generals, Koretada Totoki.
 However, the rearguard detachment of Dōsetsu managed to reverse the situation and inflicted heavy losses upon Tanezane troops, forcing them to retreat.
 Later at night, Tanezane once again launched an assault this time with 4,000 soldiers in a night raid.
 The unexpected night attack by the Akizuki forces threw the Ōtomo army into chaos, and they suffered heavy losses with the total number of casualties being over 400, throwing the latter's force into panic.
-Dōsetsu managed to return order onto his troops and organize a retreat, however, Tanezane order his troops to pursue the fleeing Dōsetsu further, as they continued to pursue them as far as Chikugo Yamakuma Castle, forcing the Ōtomo army to suffer even more casualties.
+Dōsetsu managed to return order onto his troops and organize a retreat, but Tanezane ordered his troops to pursue the fleeing Dōsetsu further.
+They continued to pursue them as far as Chikugo Yamakuma Castle, forcing the Ōtomo army to suffer even more casualties.
 Many of Dōsetsu's clansmen were killed in this battle, such as Bekki Akitaka, Bekki Chikashige, Bekki Chikamune.